dp846/dp846/README.md

 # Hi, I'm Dan 👋
-A Uni Of Bath student from the UK studying Computer Science.
-Currently on placement with PQShield's software team.
+A Uni Of Bath student from the UK in my final year of studying Computer Science.